The opportunity to attend a travel blogging conference allowed me to indulge in a fantasy list of Boston foodie experiences.

 Further north on the Freedom Trail, near Paul Revere's House, are two famous bakeries known for their cannoli rivalry.

-I stopped in Modern Pastry first, where I ordered a plain cannoli with traditional ricotta and chocolate chips for $4.25.
+I stopped in Modern Pastry first, where I ordered the plain cannoli with traditional ricotta and chocolate chips for $4.25.

 Biting into the freshly baked shell, filled with traditional ricotta, was pure Italian delight.
 I was reminded of the mini-cannoli I had at a pastry shop in Milan.